algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Technical_specifications.md

 So, we plan to incorporate several variables that have several keyboard keys assigned to them (Ex: "Go UP" variable connected to Up Arrow key or W Key).

 Furthermore, the key handler must detect the same scancode regardless if it's uppercase or lowercase.

+#### Screen resolution
+Originally, we planned to have a screen resolution of 640*800 pixels, for a total of 307 000 pixels.
+The problem is that our game is limited to a 16-bit game can only support up to 65 536 pixels, which isn't enough to provide such a screen quality.

+So, we had decided to opt for a 320*200 pixels resolution, with a total of 64 000 pixels.

+In addition, we had to reduce the sprites' size from 16*16 to 8*8 pixels.

 ### Other solutions